penberg/yetanothercore/README.md

-# RISC-V CPU core
+# Yet another CPU core

-This project aims to implement a simple RISC-V core, with the intent to learn more about RISC-V architecture, and digital logic design with SystemVerilog.
-The current plan is to implement an in-order, single issue CPU core with classic five stage RISC pipeline, which supports the RVI32 instruction set.
+This is a single-cycle RISC-V core written in SystemVerilog for educational purposes.

-## Building from Sources
+## Building from sources

 To build everything, type: